 Where possible and appropriate, measures will be reported by race and ethnicity, disability, and a where there is a diagnosis of serious and persistent mental illness (SPMI).
 Measures will be reported by CCO, and in aggregate.
-In addition, CCO dashboards will synthesize performance data for clear and understandable reporting to all stakeholders, most importantly Medicaid beneficiaries.
-OHA will not disclose any information otherwise protected by law.
+In addition, CCO dashboards will synthesize performance r and understandable reporting .
+OHA will not disclose any info